georghe-crihan/digma-e605-qt-apps-framework/README.md

 ### Deploying:

 As mentioned in the [Research](#research) section, just copy the binary you built to device's SD-CARD.
-This might be done through a USB cable, whereas the SD-CARD would be mounted as a normal disk device.
+This could be done through a USB cable, whereas the SD-CARD would be mounted as a normal disk device.

-Once copied (unplug the cable first), just launch the executable from within the device's file manager - simply click on it.
+Once copied (unmount properly and unplug the cable first), just launch the executable from within the device's File Manager - simply click on it.

-The firstapp directory contains an installation script to integrate the app into the device environment, so as it would be available via a normal launch icon in the "More" folder in the stock QT File Manager.
+The [firstapp](firstapp) directory contains an installation [script](firstapp/install.sh) to integrate the app into the device environment, so as it would be available via a normal launch icon in the "More..." folder in the stock QT File Manager.
 Click on the [install.sh](firstapp/install.sh) file, when finished copying.

 ## Research